 Penobscot Regional Communications Center

 Penobscot County was incorporated in 1816 and the county seat is Bangor.
 The Penobscot River, Maine’s longest, runs through the county.
 It is one of Maine’s largest counties, covering over 3,550 square miles.
 The county borders Piscataquis County on the west and Washington and Hancock Counties on the east.
-Penobscot County has a population of 151,806 people.
+Penobscot County has a population of 152,199 people as of the April 2020 Census.

 The Penobscot Regional Communications Center is a Dispatch/Public Safety Answering Point (PSAP) facility with next generation 9-1-1 capability, operated on a 24-hour basis, assigned the responsibility of receiving 9-1-1 calls and, as appropriate, directly dispatching emergency services or, through transfer routing or relay routing, passing 9-1-1 calls to public or private safety agencies for the citizens of Penobscot County.
 It is also the PSAP for 67,105 people who reside in Aroostook County which is the most northern county in the State of Maine.
-Staffing at PRCC consists of one Director, one Deputy Director, one Administrative Assistant, four Supervisors, four Senior Operators, nineteen Dispatchers, six Call Takers, 1 Training/QA Coordinator and one QA Technician.
+Staffing at PRCC consists of one Director, one Deputy Director, one Administrative Assistant, four Supervisors, four Senior Operators, nineteen Dispatchers, six Call Takers, one Training/QA Coordinator and one QA Technician.

 Communication Operators are required to pass an oral board, criminal record check and polygraph before they are hired.
 They will then go through a Field Training Operator program which lasts anywhere from three to six months.
 Certifications that are mandated include: